jitendera-code/Retail-Sales-Customer-Segmentation-Dashboard-SQL-Power-BI-Project/README.md

 # 🚀 Future Improvements

-This project can be extended further through:
+This project can be extended by incorporating more advanced analytics techniques, including:

-Customer Churn Prediction model
+Customer Churn Prediction – Build a machine learning model to identify customers who are likely to stop purchasing.

-Sales Forecasting

-Cohort Retention Analysis

-Product Profitability Analysis

-Geographic Sales Analysis

-Automated Data Refresh

-Drill-through Dashboard Pages

-These enhancements would provide deeper analytical insights and strengthen business decision-making.
+Sales Forecasting – Predict future sales trends using time series forecasting techniques.

+Cohort Analysis – Analyze customer retention and repeat purchase behavior over time.

+Interactive Drill-Through Dashboard – Add drill-through pages and dynamic filters for deeper customer and product analysis.